Maroantsetra

+Maroantsetra [maronˈtseʈʂə̥], formerly Louisbourg, is a market town and port in Madagascar.
+Located at the northern end of the Bay of Antongil on Madagascar's east coast, it is the capital of Ambatosoa, the country's newest administrative region.
+In 2018, Maroantsetra counted 42,529 people.
+Even though it is a small city, Maroantsetra played an important role in the Betsimisaraka history as the unification of this tribe by Ratsimilaho started there.
+Throughout the eighteenth century, Maroantsetra also actively participated in the piracy and the attack led collectively by the Betsimisarakas against the islands of Comoros and some east African countries.

 History

 Maurice Benyovszky arrived in Maroantsetra in February 1774.
 He established a colony here, which was named Louisbourg.
-A hospital was built as well as a quarantine on Nosy Mangabe island just off the coast.
+A hospital was built as well as a quarantine post on Nosy Mangabe island just off the coast.

 Geography and climate

 Maroantsetra is a coastal town in northeastern Madagascar, approximately 900 km by air northeast of Antananarivo.
 The Antainambalana River flows into the bay after meandering around the town.
 It is one of the wettest places in Madagascar due to the trade winds, and receives an average of 138 inches (350 cm) of rain annually.

-Landmarks and economy

-Maroantsetra is the main point of access to Masoala National Park and the Nosy Mangabe special reserve.
+Maroantsetra is the main point of access to Masoala National Park, Makira Natural Park, and the Antongil Bay area as a whole, including the Nosy Mangabe special reserve.
+The Wildlife Conservation Society, which has an office in Maroantsetra refer to these areas collectively as the MaMaBay region.